-If the Innovation Hot Water Boiler was ordered for use with the C-More Water Heater Management (WHM) system and the actuator-controlled ball valve is not already installed on the unit (Figure 2-3b), it will be packed separately within the shipping container.
+If the Innovation Water Heater was ordered for use with the C-More Water Heater Management (WHM) system and the actuator-controlled ball valve is not already installed on the unit (Figure 2-3b), it will be packed separately within the shipping container.

-AERCO requires use of WHM sequencing valves in a multi-unit tankless configuration.
+AERCO requires use of WHM sequencing valves in a multi-unit configuration.